 At the heart of substituting God is pride, “we can do it better than some imaginary All-Powerful person.”
 The human brain and its creativity have become our God.
 Its the source of us Worshipping the Creature vs. The Creator.
 Similarly, the Tower of Babel (Gen 11:1-9) experienced the same fate.
 Human progress and pride at the isolation of God caused confusion amongst its builders.

-We can confront scientism.
 If our society is leading toward a Dystopian path, which I’ve heard many people claim we are, then we can change with the message of Christianity and natural law being at the forefront of our culture.

 Follow me on Twitter @Menny_Thoughts